avsdude13/cs1/README.md

 Pizza Order
 This is a simple Java program that will allow the user to select the toppings that they want on their pizza as well as size.
 It will then calculate the total and any discounts.
 The total pre tax, total tax and total will then be displayed.

+Dice Simulator
+This class simulates rolling a pair of dice 10,000 times and counts the number of times doubles of are rolled for each different pair of doubles.